 The annual establishment fee is \$15,000 per year with an inflation adjustment, and the reinspection fee is the same amount as the annual establishment fee.
-Small businesses, defined as compounding manufacturers with no more than \$1 million in gross annual sales, would pay one-third of the establishment fee.
-FDA would then adjust the establishment fee for the larger facilities based on the number of small businesses.
-Fees can only be used for the costs of oversight of compounding manufacturers.
+Small businesses, defined as compounding manufacturers with no more than \$1 million in gross annual sales, would pay one-third of those fees.
+FDA would then adjust the fee for the larger facilities based on the number of small businesses.
+Fees can only be used for the inspection-related costs for the oversight of drug compounding.